DiGa66/terraform-provider-croccloud/website/docs/r/route.md

 layout: "aws"
 page_title: "aws_route"
 description: |-
-  Provides a resource to create a routing entry in a VPC routing table.
+  Creates a routing entry in a VPC routing table.
 ---

 # Resource: aws_route

-Provides a resource to create a routing table entry (a route) in a VPC routing table.
+Creates a routing table entry (a route) in a VPC routing table.

 ~> **Note on Route Tables and Routes:** Terraform currently provides both a standalone Route resource and a [`aws_route_table`][tf-route-table] resource with routes defined in-line.
 At this time you cannot use a Route Table with in-line routes in conjunction with any Route resources.
 Doing so will cause a conflict of rule settings and will overwrite rules.